2010 Florida gubernatorial election

 The 2010 Florida gubernatorial election took place on November 2, 2010.
-Republican-turned-Independent incumbent Governor Charlie Crist chose not to run for a second term.
-He instead ran (unsuccessfully) for the Senate seat vacated by Mel Martínez.
+Republican-turned-independent incumbent Governor Charlie Crist chose not to run for a second term and he ran unsuccessfully for the Senate seat vacated by Mel Martínez.
 This resulted in an open race for Governor of Florida in which Republican Rick Scott narrowly defeated Democrat Alex Sink.

 Despite mixed to unfavorable ratings, Rick Scott benefited greatly from the midterm GOP wave in which Republicans made significant gains across the country.
-Scott was one of six Republican gubernatorial pick-ups nationwide (counting Crist as an Independent).
+Scott was one of six Republican gubernatorial pick-ups nationwide (counting Crist as an independent).

 The tight and highly contentious election was one of the standout races in 2010.
 Despite not professing direct allegiance to the movement, Scott benefited from support and endorsement by Tea Party activists, an influential conservative voting bloc of the 2010 midterms.
 Furthermore, Scott ran aggressively against the Affordable Care Act (Obamacare), and exit polls indicated considerable support for that position.

+This election was the first Florida gubernatorial election since 1982 where the winner of the gubernatorial election was of the same party as the winner of the concurrent United States Senate election.